ehg11/chess-2/README.md

 ### Rook
 - Can move anywhere
 - If the opponent took a piece in the previous turn, can take a piece in any of the four main directions (not diagonal)
+- Note: capturing the king or queen does not enable the rook to take a piece.
+See [Win Condition](#win-condition)

 ### Monkey
 - Can move to any of the 8 available adjacent squares (includes diagonals).
 If the space is occupied, it cannot move there.